 Corn and Callus Treatment Singapore

 Corns and calluses are thickened layers of skin that form in regions where there is a lot of pressure, friction, and irritation.
-They can be found on the foot, toes, hands, and fingers quite commonly.
+They are commonly found on the foot, toes, hands, and fingers.

 Corns